Devvrat53/Devvrat53/README.md

 ### About Me
-• MSc in Applied Modelling and Quantitative Analysis: Big Data Analysis from the Trent University\
+• MSc in Applied Modelling and Quantitative Analysis: Big Data Analysis from Trent University\
 • BE Computer Science from the University of Mumbai\
-• Proficient in programming languages, web technologies, problem-solving and front-end development\
+• Proficient in programming languages, web technologies, problem-solving, and front-end development\
 • Passionate about computer science and software engineering\
 • Excellent communication skills for effective teamwork and client interaction\
 ➼ Expertise in applying Scrum and Agile methodologies for efficient project management\